mesibo/python/README.md

 ## Mesibo Python API  [ BETA ]

 This repo contains the source code for Mesibo Real-Time Python API.
 Mesibo Python library is still **under-development**.
-However, is completelyt functional.
+However, it is completely functional.

 ### What is Mesibo?
 Mesibo offers everything to make your app real-time and scalable for your first billion users and the next.
 It's modular, lightweight and easy to integrate.